aleshaleksey/fansys23/movement-exploration.md

 Flight is an intriguing and liberating mode of movements.
 To terrestrial entities a flying being seems to have the freedom of the wind.
 Natural flying creatures move between 80-240ft per round.
 - **Non-flyers**: Creatures without a fly speed cannot fly.
 But they can jump.
 - **Sprint**: Flying creatures do not sprint.
 - **Difficult terrain and falling prone**: Turbulent skies, precipitation and high altitude count as difficult terrain.
-An flying entity that falls prone is welcomed by the firm embrace of mother earth (it falls).
+A flying entity that falls prone is welcomed by the firm embrace of mother earth (it falls).

 However this comes with limitations:
 - A creatures with natural flight can only fly when carrying a light load and at most light armour.
-- They cannot use a shield or heavy weapon and must make concentration checks when casting spells.
+- They cannot use a shield or "unwieldy"/"heavy" weapon.
 - They must have a wing span of at least 1ft per [3lb / Size] of weight. (with size=[1, 2, 3, 4] for ["small", "medium", "large", "huge"] creatures respectively).
-This has general penalties and in particular this causes penalties on [DEX] and [STR] saves when not in flight, cannot dig and have a penalty to swim and walk speeds.
+This has general penalties and in particular this causes penalties on [DEX] and [STR] saves when not in flight.
+Furthermore, naturally entities cannot dig and have a penalty to swim and walk speeds.
 - If they slow to lower than 1/2 their speed in a given terrain, they must land or fall.
 - A flying creature that is knocked prone, or tripped, drops a distance equal to its speed and can only move at half speed on its next turn.
 If this drop causes it to hit the ground, it suffers all of the consequences of falling (see "[Falling](#Falling)" section).